 The full ARG (Fig B1B) is a graph structure that depicts individuals (both ancestral and extant), lineage relationships in time.
 Each node in the ARG represents a real coalescence or recombination event, whilst edges represent the ancestry of a particular genomic segment, along a genetic lineage (depicted by coloured/grey segment for inherited/non-inherited genetic material in Fig B1B).
 Altogether, an ARG describes the entire ancestral history - each recombination and each coalescence event, which imply the genealogy for each non-recombined genomic block.
 Crucially, the ARG describes ancestry but not allelic state, so is independent of all the mutations that lead to the observed polymorphism in the present sample.

 It is important to note that the full ARG (Fig B1B) contains more information than the series of tree sequences along the genome (Fig B1A).
 First, a series of tree sequences lack information on the timing of recombination events, unless these are separately stored.
 Second, while some recombination events lead to observable changes in genealogical trees, others might not.
-Figure B1A depicts such cases - some recombination events might not change the tree topologies at all (trees ii and iv are exactly the same), whereas others might only lead to temporal changes in coalescence nodes (tree i differs from trees ii and iv by 1 node position, but all have the same topology).
+Fig. B1A depicts such cases - some recombination events might not change the tree topologies at all (trees ii and iv are exactly the same), whereas others might only lead to temporal changes in coalescence nodes (tree i differs from trees ii and iv by 1 node position, but all have the same topology).
 Therefore, while there are 4 non-recombining genomic regions, there are only 2 unique tree topologies (trees i, ii and iv have the same topology) and 3 distinct trees (trees ii and iv are exactly the same).
 Some coalescence events can also be entirely invisible and not be represented in any of the individual trees – coalescence at t2 in Fig B1B is not represented in the series of trees in Fig B1A.
 Furthermore, two disjunct blocks of the genome can be inherited from the same ancestor, so that a unique coalescence event (e.g. marked by * in Fig B1A) can generate disjunct blocks of ancestry.
 It should also be noted that although Fig B1 shows the inevitable coalescence of the whole genome into a single common ancestor, this typically takes an astronomically long time: each non-recombining region of the genome coalesces at various time points, and the single lineages ancestral to each region then take an extremely long time to coalesce in one common ancestor, in a process which is in principle unobservable.

 Since the ARG contains full information about the genealogy of the sample, it is in theory sufficient to infer any evolutionary process: the ARG necessarily gives more information than commonly used statistics like SFS, Fst, EHH, which are low-dimensional summaries of the ARG (Ralph et al., 2020).
 Therefore, the ARG should serve as the foundation for developing new methodologies.
 However, we note that whilst the ARG is a sufficient statistic, it remains an open question how much the extra information it gives can improve inference: the intrinsic variability of the evolutionary process sets a bound on the accuracy of our inferences.